NomikaGajula/AI_Insurance_Agent/README.md

 🔍 Risk Analysts – Track climate, economic, and geopolitical trends.

-💡 Decision Makers – Quickly extract insights from the flood of information.
+💡 Decision Makers – Instantly extract insights from the flood of information – understand the impact, and know what actions to take.